Governance and Parameter Control

 This is not a flaw.
 It is a fact of system design.

 The mistake is not that governance exists.
 The mistake is to pretend that it does not, or to treat it as though it were separate from the trust model, dispute model, and finality model of the system.
-In a Type 6 PAS, governance is not a peripheral administrative concern.
-It is one of the places where the system’s deepest assumptions about power become visible.

 The central question is not whether governance is present.
 It is what governance is allowed to control, how that control is exercised, how visible it is, and whether it quietly undermines the neutrality the system claims to provide.